madhujamitra/country-data-viewer/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Key Decisions

+- Styling & Layout:

+  - SCSS is used with rem-based sizes for scalability.
+  -  A custom grid layout is implemented; on mobile/tablet screens, containers stack vertically.

+- Color Choice:

+   - $primary-back: #2D124c is used as the primary background color since the Figma design didn’t provide one.

+- Authentication:

+    - The login system is currently mocked with the following credentials:
+Username: admin@example.com
+Password: password123

+- Data Handling:

+     - Country data is fetched via API services and processed to display flag, population, etc.

+- Trade-offs
+     - Custom SCSS: Provides flexibility but requires more manual media query management compared to utility-first frameworks.
+     - Mock Login: Suitable for prototyping; will need a proper auth system for production.

 ## Learn More